CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-openatrium-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Open Atrium Stack provides a click-through solution to install and configure Open Atrium on the Linux platform.
+Through the CenturyLink Blueprint integration, Open Atrium provides a click-through solution to install and configure Open Atrium on the Linux platform.

 For more information, please visit http://openatrium.com